Attempted security breaches increase by as much as 30% on bank holiday weekends

-- Secure all doors and windows.
+- Secure all windows and doors.

-- Test smoke and fire detection systems.
+- Conduct smoke testing on fire detection systems.

 - Keep the perimeter well-lit to serve two purposes.
 It can prevent trips and falls and deters potentials trespassers.
 Installing motion sensor flood lights will accomplish the same goals while conserving energy.

 - If using CCTV cameras check that your footage is backing up successfully.
 Often companies discover after a potential break-in that cameras have not been recording correctly.